 06. Name, Telephone Number, and Address of Shipment Destination.
 (3-15-22)

 07. Death Loss.
-An accurate account of all death loss, including identification and disposition of the dead cattle.
+An accurate account and description of all death loss, including identification and disposition of the dead cattle.
 (3-15-22)

-08. Dead Animals.
-An accurate description of any dead animals, including any forms of identification, that are left at the livestock trader lot by other persons.
-(3-15-22)

-09. Requirements.
-That all applicable state and federal permit, test, examination, identification and vaccination requirements have been met.
-(3-15-22)
+09. Regulatory Requirements.
+That all applicable state and federal permit, test, examination, identification and vaccination requirements have been met prior to leaving the approved trader lot.

-523. Trader Lot Records Retention.

-Livestock trader lots shall retain their records for a period of not less than two (2) years following removal of the cattle from the premises.
-Records must be made available to the administrator upon request.
 (3-15-22)

 524 -- 529.
 (Reserved)